Image

-Violent Crimes Lawyer Rochester, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
+Violent Crimes Lawyer Rochester, IL — facing arrest or an investigation means you need answers and action right away.
 Our violent crimes lawyers in Rochester, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
-At Combs Waterkotte, our Rochester, IL criminal defense team moves fast to start building your defense right away.
+At Combs Waterkotte, our Rochester, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Rochester, IL